-The story of two cities Athens and Sparta-a war of unprecedented proportions of death and destruction that still impacts upon the world today.
-The capture of slaves for sex and the silver mines, to the utter destruction of cities and their entire populations killed or enslaved all under the guise of "freedom loving Athenians".
-Why did the 300 soldiers of Spartans refuse to retreat from battle while facing 250,000 Persians?
-How did the city of Athens go from her "Golden Age of democracy, art, architecture and science" to losing everything?
-Detailed study of the great "Epics"; stories from Troy and the heroes who fought and died there.
-Odysseus long journey and the role of Gods.
-This is about the real-life heroes of the ancient world.
+The story of two cities Athens and Sparta-a war of unprecedented death and destruction that still impacts upon the world today.
+The capture of slaves and the rich silver mines, to the utter destruction of cities and their entire populations killed or enslaved all under the guise of "freedom loving Athenians".
+Why did the 300 soldiers from Sparta refuse to retreat from battle while facing 250,000 Persians?
+How did the city of Athens go from her "Golden Age of democracy, art, architecture and science" to being defeated and losing everything?
+Detailed study of the great "Epics"; stories from Homeric Troy and the heroes who fought and died there.
+Odysseus's and Aeneas's long ten year journey dealing with supernatural monsters and the role of Greek and Roman Gods in mythology.